PANTSU PROPHET

 etc.

 While it is starting to change, for some time all east Asian countries except Japan have been granted this luxury in modern western discourse, even ones that exist in a much less harmonious relationship with western powers like China and North Korea.
 We say the names of people from other east Asian countries according to their proper order and expect people to learn their standard of family name > personal name when speaking of them.
 We say Xi Jinping, Yoon Suk-yeol, Kim Jong-un, Cai Ing-wen, and Nguyen Phú Trọng, for example, when talking about people from other countries in the east Asian sphere.
 Why should Japanese people alone be referred to as "Fumio Kishida" rather than Kishida Fumio?
 It seems unfair and culturally disrespectful to not grant Japan the same right of learning their ways of speech that we give to these countries.
 That said, I'm not a shrieking SJW who will get mad at you for not following my example.
 It's just what I prefer to do because I want to make it more of a norm.
 Do whatever you're comfortable with; I won't take it as an insult.
-I will admit that some Japanese names kind of have a better ring to them when written in the western order, but I have to have a level of standardization.
+I will in fact admit that some Japanese names kind of have a better ring to them when written in the western order, but I have to have a level of standardization.

 Oh, by the way, I do the same for Hungarian names.
 Hungary is the only country in Europe that uses the Family Name > Personal Name order in their native language and culture.
 I have no idea why they do, but I follow it.

 As for writing "Toukyou," "Kyouto," and "Oosaka" instead of "Tokyo," "Kyoto," and "Osaka," it is because I really dislike how romanization usually obscures the difference between a short and long "o" sound in Japanese.
 I want to preserve that, so I write it as, say "tou" or "too" to distinguish it from the short sound of "to," or "yuu" to distinguish it from the short sound of "yu."
-As to why sometimes I write it as "ou" and sometimes as "oo," this is complex if you don't speak Japanese, but it has to do with certain words whose pronunciations are inherited from China and others that are native to the archipelago.
+As to why sometimes I write it as "ou" and sometimes as "oo," this is complex to explain if you don't speak Japanese, but it has to do with certain words whose pronunciations are inherited from China and others that are native to the archipelago.
 All you need to remember is that "ou" and "oo" are both long "o" sounds.

 Lastly, I try to romanize Chinese by Hanyu Pinyin rules pretty consistently, and this includes some words that are otherwise more commonly written in Wade-Giles.
 The most notable one for my interests is "Taoism," which I write as "Daoism," in a way that is closer to its actual pronunciation.
 Still, I'm in the process of making this shift.
 I won't lie, writing "Dao De Jing" instead of "Tao Te Ching" still feels weird and wrong to me!
 And in some cases I don't even realize I'm using Wade-Giles because I can't speak Chinese like I can Japanese.
 But I care a lot about being standardized and consistent.
 A lot of this also gets caught up in weird political identity things between Taiwan and the mainland too, so let me make it clear that I by no means emphasize Pinyin as a political move.
 It's just easier to read!